 Before the Procedure

-- A physician will provide the proper protocol for procedure preparation.
+- On the night before, a physician will provide the proper protocol for procedure preparation.
 A light dinner, followed by a midnight fast is typically recommended.

 When You Arrive At the Outpatient Center…